jekyll/jekyll/site/_docs/continuous-integration.md

 {% endhighlight %}

 Options are given as a second argument to `.new`, and are encoded in a symbol-keyed Ruby Hash.
-More information about the configuration options, check out `html-proofer`'s README file.
+For more information about the configuration options, check out `html-proofer`'s README file.

 [2]: https://github.com/gjtorikian/html-proofer